danielabe/DataWarehouse/README.md

 ## :warning: Important
 Remember to modify the file 📂 *db.js* with the data of your environment.
 ## Start the Server 💻
-Position yourself in your directory from a terminal and execute the following Script:
+Position yourself in the Backend folder from a terminal and execute the following Script:

 `npm run app.js`
 ## Documentation 📚
 Check the file 📂 *spec.yml*, here you will find the endpoints and requirements to use the API.

 ## Test 📚
+In the following link, you will find the requests to test the API.

 [Postman Collection](https://documenter.getpostman.com/view/13361525/TzY4gbGb#e24e195e-4062-4421-97f6-318519b98c34 "Postman Collection")